arelt3/repository-workshop-sccs/README.md

 # repository-workshop-sccs
-My first repository, created for SCCS workshop
+My first repository, created for a SCCS workshop

+I will make edits as I go on